 We embraced contraints, and followed the luminary app style to make the best of it.

 State Machine Diagram & Voice User Interface (VUI)

-The last step of the design process is the production of the technical documentation that instructs how everything connects, how the logic works, and what would be the response to each interaction on every state.
+The following step is the production of the technical documentation that instructs how everything connects, how the logic works, and what would be the response to each interaction on every state.

 The very last step before development was aligning and tagging all the basic events and properties, and how the funneled into KPI's.

 There was a lot of back and forth with the different members of the team, all the way to our client's CFO.
 The key to this process was transparency and accuracy.